Kubernetes Logging Simplified – Pt 1: Applications

 Node-Level Logging

-For applications that log to stdout and stderr, the Kubelet will detect and hand-off to the container engine and write the streams to a path on your node – this behavior is determined by the logging driver you’ve configured.
-For Docker and containerd, this path typically defaults to /var/log/containers
+For applications that log to stdout and stderr, the Kubelet will detect and hand them off to the container engine and write the streams to a path on your node.
+This behavior is determined by the logging driver you’ve configured.
+For Docker and containers, this path typically defaults to /var/log/containers.
+A Node Log Agent architecture is recommended to gather these logs, which I’ll touch on below.

-As application logs will ultimately be written to your nodes, it’s important to administer a Node log rotation solution, as filling Node storage could impact the overall health of your cluster.
+As application logs will ultimately be written to your nodes, it’s essential to administer a Node log rotation solution, as filling Node storage could impact the overall health of your cluster.
 Depending on how you deploy your Cluster, node log rotation may or may not be configured by default.
-For example, if you deploy using kube-up.sh
+For example, if you deploy using kube-up.sh, logrotate will be configured automatically.
+If you’re using Docker, you can set max-size and max-file options using log-opt.

 https://kubernetes.io/docs/concepts/cluster-administration/logging/